Safeguarding communities, businesses and assets, through pragmatic design solutions and managing the risk of fire in the built environment.

 When you need the very best technical engineering expertise to avoid and resolve legal disputes, you can rely on us.

 Given the size, and frequently the site of some of the most challenging environments, we’re providing heightened attention to fire safety management strategies to high hazard industries.

 Our team includes Chartered engineers and is BAFE SP205 Gold Standard accredited, which is a measure of the quality of our people.
 It’s a certification sought by major public sector bodies and property managers when looking for support in delivering their responsibilities around fire safety.

 The ‘Digital Golden Thread’

-We are at the forefront of advising on the requirements and impacts from the Building Safety Bill in the creation of a ‘digital golden thread of information’ on buildings.
+We are at the forefront of advising on the requirements and impacts from the Building Safety Act in the creation of a ‘digital golden thread of information’ on buildings.

 This will transform the way we design, construct and manage tall buildings.
 Three separate gateway points have been defined against which the building owner must demonstrate compliance during the design and build.
 Responding to Dame Judith Hackitt’s recommendations, the first of these gateways starts at the planning stage to ensure fire safety is incorporated.
 Before planning permission is granted, a fire statement should be submitted and the local planning authorities should consult the fire and rescue authority to ensure all considerations have been covered.

 This important thread of digital information on the building must be maintained at all stages with an accountable person made responsible for the building at each stage.